gosub2k/kropotkin/README.md

 ## Mapping algorithm

 A consistent-hashing token placement scheme using the [van der Corput (VdC) sequence](https://en.wikipedia.org/wiki/Van_der_Corput_sequence) instead of random positions.
-(No claim is made that this is better than some deterministic pseudo-random sequence.
-Indeed the example above shows adjacent tokens belonging to the same node for three of the nodes in the ring.
-The code allows different sequences to be plugged in.)

-The naive approach — assigning each server a consecutive block of VdC values — is pathological: because consecutive VdC blocks are exact ring-translates of one another, all of a failed server's positions share the same clockwise successor, collapsing failover load onto a single node regardless of token count.
+No claim is made that this acheme is better than some deterministic pseudo-random sequence - which might require sharing a similar amount of information between the nodes, ie the random seed.
+(Indeed the example above shows adjacent tokens belonging to the same node for three of the nodes in the ring.)
+The goal here was to increase understanding of VdC sequences.
+It does look like the approach here is better than a more naive approach which would be to assign each server a consecutive block of VdC values (Consecutive VdC blocks are exact ring-translates of one another, all of a failed server's positions share the same clockwise successor, collapsing failover load onto a single node regardless of token count.)

-The fix (suggested by Claude!): assign tokens by residue class mod `S` (where `gcd(S, base) = 1`).
+This scheme is (suggested by Claude!): assign tokens by residue class mod `S` (where `gcd(S, base) = 1`).
 Server `N` owns positions `{ vdc(N + tS) : t = 0, …, T−1 }`.
 This preserves the low-discrepancy property per server while breaking the translation coupling.
 See [vdc-consistent-hashing.md](vdc-consistent-hashing.md) for the full derivation.

 Inspired by <!-- TODO: Rocksteady/VDC paper ref --> applied to consistent hash rings.
 The only state each node needs to communicate is its residue class mod `S`.